 - i) Move sections of flowchart.

 - ii) Copy a flowchart.

-- iii) Changing the colour of the flowchart.
+- iii) Changing the color of the flowchart.

 - iv) Controlling a model through a control box.

-Open the Light House mimic, re-load the zebra crossing program and run it.
+Open the Light House mimic, re-load the 'allstop' program, from the earlier example, and run it to observe the effect on the mimic.
+Stop the program again.